Mte90/Contribute-to-opensource-the-right-way/manuscript/conclusion.md

 Another innovation is the new role on INPS (the national institute that manage the italians money retirements) with CHief for innovation that write a [yearly recap of new things](https://vincenzo.me/2022-kamehameha-inps/) on his blog also with a bit of nerdiness.
 I can remember that they launched their [mobile app as OSS](https://github.com/INPS-it), a new platform to [report issues](https://medium.com/developers-italia) and many other things.

 This was something that 5 years ago maybe for a Hard Sci-Fi author was impossible to think of.
-Like also the fresh news that [Inps, Inal and Istat are working together to create in 2023 a unique software house for their need](https://www.wired.it/article/inps-inail-e-istat-stanno-fondando-una-software-house/) (INPS is the national institute for retirement, Inail the national institute for work injuries and Istat the national institute for statistics).
+Like also the fresh news that [Inps, Inail and Istat are working together to create in 2023 a unique software house for their need](https://www.wired.it/article/inps-inail-e-istat-stanno-fondando-una-software-house/) (INPS is the national institute for retirement, Inail the national institute for work injuries and Istat the national institute for statistics).

 A tiny things to remember is that with Covid in Italy was defined a new type of work `smart working` with the term in english that as usual for italian language doesn't have any "competitor" in other languages.
 The difference with remote working for the Italian law is that Smart Working you can go to the office sometimes instead of remote working that is something stable.
-An example of our tecnology weirdness...
+An example of our technology weirdness...

 Two things are very interesting for the purpose of this book about what they are doing.